piazzamp/i2b2-web-integration/shibboleth/README.md

 ## Deployment

 To deploy the plugin, either embed it into the web-integrator WAR during it's build process, or drop the generated JAR onto into the ``lib`` directory on the JBoss server.
-This plugin relies on the [user-registration](../user-registration/README.md) plugin.
-If you are deploying this to the application server classpath, you must deploy the user-registration jar as well.
+This plugin relies on the [user-management](../user-management/README.md) plugin.
+If you are deploying this to the application server classpath, you must deploy the user-management jar as well.

 ## Configuration